Code-Institute-Submissions/StreamThreeProject-1/README.md

 * User Management
 	* Allow Users to Register to the website
 	* Allow Users to Login and Logout of the website
-	* Allows Users to edit their personal information
 * Quote System
 	* End Users:
 		* Allow users to generate a quote to scrap their boat